Welcome to Rarotonga

 Rarotonga Travel Guides

 Few places in the world are easier to travel to than the Cook Islands.
 Still, it certainly pays to be prepared!
 Our comprehensive Rarotonga travel guides will assist you in planning the ultimate island getaway.
-We’ll make sure you’ve packed everything you need (and nothing you don’t ), you’re prepared with the best snorkelling spots in Rarotonga, and that you have plenty of things to do in the Cook Islands.
+We’ll make sure you’ve packed everything you need (and nothing you don’t ), you’re prepared with the best snorkelling spots in Rarotonga, and that you have plenty of things to do in the Rarotonga.